 Pour into prepared pan and spread evenly so the batter fills the pan.
 If you have any extra, these make great cupcakes!

 Gently put the pan in the preheated oven.
 Bake for 25-30 minutes or until center is set.
 Poke a toothpick in the center of the cake.
 If any batter, and not crumbs, come out when you pull the toothpick out, then let the cake bake another few minutes.

-Remove from the oven and allow the cake to cool completely in the pan before frosting or cutting.
+Remove from the oven and allow the cake to cool completely.
 Resist the urge to slice right in while it’s hot.
 It’s worth the wait!